joao-neves95/merger-js/CODE_OF_CONDUCT.md

 # Code of Conduct

-The below section of this CoC ("Code of Conduct") is based on the [Django Code of Conduct](https://www.djangoproject.com/conduct/) as well as the [Microsoft Open Source Code of Conduct](https://microsoft.github.io/codeofconduct/), chosen and adapted to this project for the clear nature of them.
+The below section of this CoC ("Code of Conduct") is based on the [Django Code of Conduct](https://www.djangoproject.com/conduct/), the [Microsoft Open Source Code of Conduct](https://microsoft.github.io/codeofconduct/), as well as the [Apache Software Foundation CoC](https://www.apache.org/foundation/policies/conduct), chosen and adapted to this project for the clear nature of them.

 ## This open source community strive to: